 At Red Hawk we utilize a wide range of therapy to help our girls make change in the ways that are best for them.

-Though we treat other issues, a majority of the students in our intense program are here as a result of experiencing or being diagnosed with ADHD, Oppositional defiance (ODD), Depression, Anxiety, Adoption-related issues or Trauma (PTSD) from childhood abuse or tragedy.
+Though we treat other issues, a majority of the students in our intense program are here as a result of experiencing or being diagnosed with ADHD, Oppositional defiance (ODD), Depression, Anxiety, Adoption-related issues or Trauma (PTSD) from childhood physical, mental or sexual abuse or tragedy.

 Some of our therapies include: